zulip/zulip/templates/zerver/help/index.md

-# Zulip User Documentation (draft)
+# Zulip User Documentation

-Zulip is a chat app.
-Its most distinctive characteristic is that conversation among a group of people can be divided according to subject “**streams**” and further subdivided into “**topics**”, so much finer-grained conversations are possible than with IRC or other chat tools.
+Zulip is a group chat app.
+Its most distinctive characteristic is that conversation within an organization can be divided into “**streams**” and further subdivided into “**topics**”, so that much finer-grained conversations are possible than with IRC or other chat tools.